 Indicator a).
-OP 038.3 Prison Rape Elimination Act states "Sexual harassment, assault, and abuse by incarcerated Inmates is prohibited and subject to disciplinary action per Operating Procedure 861.1, Inmate Discipline, Institutions, and may result in criminal charges."
-A review op policy OP 861.1 finds that Sexual Assault is defined as a Class 1 offense, as is making false statements against staff and making or performing lewd or obscene acts.
+Virginia Department of Corrections policy OP 038.3 Prison Rape Elimination Act states, "Sexual harassment, assault, and abuse by incarcerated Inmates is prohibited and subject to disciplinary action per Operating Procedure 861.1, Inmate Discipline, Institutions, and Operating Procedure 940.4, Community Corrections Alternative Program, and may result in criminal charges."
+A review of policy OP 861.1 finds that Sexual Assault is defined as a Class 1 offense, as is making false statements against staff and making or performing lewd or obscene acts.
 The policy describes the various steps in the disciplinary process and the potential consequences that can be assigned.
 The Sexual Assault definition in the policy also has a statement requiring the referral to the counselor for a reassessment of the individual risk level as it relates to the PREA screening.

 Indicator b).
 Sanctions for an inmate in the institution are required to be similar to other inmates with similar histories.
-Policy OP 861.1 Inmate Discipline, Institutions and Operating Procedures states "In determining the appropriate penalty, consideration shall be given to the nature and circumstances of the offense committed, the offender's disciplinary history, and the penalty imposed for comparable offenses committed by other Inmates with similar histories."
+Policy OP 861.1 Inmate Discipline, Institutions, and Operating Procedures states, "In determining the appropriate penalty, consideration shall be given to the nature and circumstances of the offense committed, the offender's disciplinary history, and the penalty imposed for comparable offenses committed by other Inmates with similar histories."
 Discussions with facility leadership confirmed that violent Inmates may be required to return to a higher level of custody.
-Level two offenses which include engaging in sexual acts by consent could result in consequences in the facility.
-The policy structure allows for a range of sanctions that the discipline committee can consider ensuring the consequences are similar to other individuals who have committed similar acts in the facility.
+Level two offenses, which include engaging in sexual acts by consent, could result in consequences in the facility.
+The policy structure allows for a range of sanctions that the discipline committee can consider, ensuring the consequences are similar to other individuals who have committed similar acts in the facility.

 Indicator c).
-Policy OP 861.1 defines steps required to be taken if the inmate who is the potential subject of discipline had a mental disability or illness.
-The policy defines the step the committee must take before having a discipline hearing.
+Policy OP 861.1 defines steps required to be taken if the inmate who is the potential subject of discipline has a mental disability or illness.
+The policy defines the committee's steps before having a disciplinary hearing.
 Action includes having the inmate's case reviewed by a Qualified Mental Health Professional (QMHP) who can provide a clinical impression of the inmate, the ability to understand their actions or the hearing process, and how actions such as specialized housing may impact their institutional stay.
-There were no reported cases of Inmate discipline at Pocahontas State Correctional Center in the past year.
-Memo were provided by the Warden confirming no discipline cases have occurred in the past year for sexual abuse.
+There were no reported cases of Inmate discipline at St. Brides Correctional Center in the past year.
+Memos were provided by the Warden confirming no discipline cases have occurred in the past year for sexual abuse.

 Indicator d).
-Inmates at Pocahontas State Correctional Center can receive individualized counseling toward the underlying causes of their sexual misconduct.
-The facility does not have a specific program for sexual offenders, those services reportedly are more available other DOC facilities.
-As noted in indicator (b) a inmate who engages in sexual abuse would likely be moved to a higher level facility.
-Mental Health staff confirmed that can complete an assessment of this standards concern.
+Inmates at St. Brides Correctional Center can receive individualized counseling on the underlying causes of their sexual misconduct.
+The facility does not have a specific program for sexual offenders, and those services reportedly are more available in other DOC facilities.
+Indicator (b) notes an inmate who engages in sexual abuse would likely be moved to a higher-level facility.
+Mental Health staff confirmed that they can complete an assessment of this standard concern.

 Indicator e) Agency policy does not allow for the discipline of inmates who engage in sexual contact with a staff member unless it is proven the staff did not consent.
-Policy OP 861.1 under definitions of disciplinary actions the following.
-"Making sexual advances, either physical, verbal in nature, or in writing toward a non[1]offender without their consent."
+Policy OP 861.1 under definitions of disciplinary actions is the following.
+"Making sexual advances, either physical, verbal in nature, or in writing toward a nonoffender without their consent."